de-shyt/CUB_conspects/2-spring2023/AC&C.md

-FA accepts a string if it starts in a start state, uses inly iterations of $\delta$ and finishes in one of final states.
+FA accepts a string if it starts in a start state, uses only transitions of $\delta$ and finishes in one of final states.

 <img src="../../../Desktop/studying/JUB_conspects/2-spring2023/pics for conspects/ACC 23-02-06 5.png" alt="ACC 23-02-06 5" style="zoom:50%;" />

-A *computation of FA on a string* is a sequence of states such that it starts in a start state and uses only iterations of $\delta$.
+A *computation of FA on a string* is a sequence of states such that it starts in a start state and uses only transitions of $\delta$.